About our snow storage calculations

 Calculating snow water equivalent (SWE) is complex and resulting estimates (and their relationship to lake inflows) have a high degree of uncertainty.
 Reliance should not be placed on the accuracy or completeness of the estimates provided and you should not use this information for investment or trading purposes.
 Meridian publishes a monthly operating report on the NZX and ASX outlining the current hydro storage position each month.

 Seasonal snow storage in Waitaki catchment as at 11 March 2019

 Snow storage relative to the time of year

 This chart is updated fortnightly.
-The chart shows the current amount of snow stored in the Waitaki catchment relative to the long term distribution.
-The black line shows current snow storage.
+You should be aware that specific rain events may significantly impact SWE and increase that degree of uncertainty.
+The chart shows an estimation of the amount of snow stored in the Waitaki catchment relative to the long term distribution.
+The black line shows the estimated snow storage.
 The coloured areas show the long term variability (mean, min, max, 25th%ile and 75th%iles).

 1. McKerchar, A. I., C. P. Pearson, and B. B. Fitzharris.
 1998.
 Dependency of Summer Lake Inflows and Precipitation on Spring SOI.
 Journal of Hydrology 205:66-80.